 I selected the items I wanted to purchase, watched as it was expertly wrapped and placed into brown boxes or paper and paid my £22.50 which I think is the most I’ve ever spent in a bakery on 6 items.

 First up was the quiche, I had a slice of roasted tomato and asparagus and mushroom and wild garlic.
-I’ve told Mr Gourmand on numerous occasions that making your own quiche can quite often cost 2-3 times as much as buying one from a supermarket especially if you make your own pastry so with this in mind we tucked in.
-We both agreed that the quiche was delicious and Mr Gourmand said that the mushroom quiche was quite possibly the best he had ever tasted – I need to up my game I think.
+I’ve told Mini Gourmand on numerous occasions that making your own quiche can quite often cost 2-3 times as much as buying one from a supermarket especially if you make your own pastry so with this in mind we tucked in.
+We both agreed that the quiche was delicious and Mini Gourmand said that the mushroom quiche was quite possibly the best she had ever tasted – I need to up my game I think.
 I loved the roasted tomato and asparagus quiche and Baby Gourmand seemed to enjoy his mouthful but I had to agree that the mushroom quiche was outstanding.

 I warmed the Foccacia up slightly in the oven as I thought we would enjoy it more when warm.
 We had half each and I have to say that it was a pretty hefty sized sandwich even as a half portion.
 The white sprouting broccoli was delicious and the cheese and chilli really complimented it.
-Baby Gourmand enjoyed his first tasting of white broccoli and Mr Gourmand ate his so fast he barely had time to breathe.
+Baby Gourmand enjoyed his first tasting of white broccoli and Mini Gourmand ate hers so fast she barely had time to breathe.
 3 items down and 3 to go we were pretty full up so thought it would be best to leave the sweet things and the bread until later.

 I don’t like to blow my own trumpet but I make pretty exceptional brownies, I often get asked to make a batch of my oreo stuffed brownies and my cherry brownies always go down very well so I was looking forward to trying the brownie from Haddie & Trilby.
 The prune in earl of grey brownies were nice but not really to my taste which is nothing against them, I just prefer a fudgy sweet brownie.
-Mr Gourmand ate the other cake alone which he thought was amazing, it was flavoured with spices and was topped with juicy apples.
+Mini Gourmand ate the other cake alone which she thought was amazing, it was flavoured with spices and was topped with juicy apples.

 I’ll definitely be using Haddie & Trilby as my local bakery in the future on those days when I don’t have the time to bake myself, I wish them a lot of success in their new venture and hope to visit again soon.